dcndn4/DeepLrn-Unit-14-hw11/README.md

 Another idea for improving results would be to derive or regain the base data that the FNG was calculated on over the timeframe, and using those 3 data sets, see if those (all 3 together, or price plus volatility, or price plus volume) would have more predictive effectiveness than the FNG itself in relation to price alone.

+A third idea would be to translate some of the elements of the original FNG index, related to stocks, to cryptocurrencies.
+This could perhaps include:

+[] Crypto Price Momentum - A measure of the major cryptocurrencies (bitcoin, ethereum, and ripple) versus their 125-day moving average (MA).

+[] Crypto Price Strength - The number of cryptocurrencies hitting 52-week highs versus those hitting 52-week lows.

+[] Crypto Price Breadth - Analyzing the volumes in rising vs. declining cryptocurrencies.

+[] Risk Appetite - Gauging appetite for higher risk strategies by measuring the spread between yields on various cryptocurrencies, or between cryptocurrencies and NFT's perhaps.

 # Other aspects

 These notebooks also contain a time tracking feature to indicate length of runtime.